 DIY Laundry Detergent

-Here’s the deal, you don’t have to invest in a lot of equipment to make laundry detergent.
-I make it in huge quantities to share with my daughters.
+Here’s the deal: You don’t have to invest a lot of money in equipment to make your own laundry detergent.
+I make it in large quantities to share with my daughters.
 You can use a salad shooter or just a plain grater to grate the bars of soap.

-Any blender will work as long as you make sure it doesn’t overheat.
-I love the smell of Fels Naptha bars, but I have seen people using castile soap bars as well.
-I think it is just a personal preference.
-I stick with the Fels since I’ve had such a good experience with the job it does, my clothes come out clean.
+Any blender will work if you ensure it doesn’t overheat.
+I love the scent/fragrance of Fels Naptha bars, but I have also seen people using Castile soap bars.
+I think it’s just a personal preference.
+I stick with the Fels since I’ve had such a good experience with the job it does; my clothes come out clean and smell so fresh without having to add essential oils or harsh chemicals.

-On Facebook, I’ve noticed families getting together on a weeknight to make their own DIY laundry detergent together.
+On Facebook, I’ve noticed families getting together on a weeknight to make their DIY laundry detergent together.
 What a great idea!
 I hope you enjoy this recipe as much as I do!
-Saving money is a huge thing for all of us!
+Saving money is a massive thing for all of us!

 In case you missed this post, 15 Ways to Clean Your Home with Borax